aweis89/ai-terminals.nvim/README.md

     a string.
 Functions are evaluated when the keymap is triggered, allowing dynamic content (e.g., current file path).
 See example in `:h ai-terminals-configuration`.
-- **⌨️ Terminal Keymaps:** Define custom keymaps (`:h ai-terminals-configuration`) that only apply within the AI terminal buffers. **Note: Only works with the Snacks backend** - tmux terminals cannot execute Neovim functions.
-  - **Modes:** Specify which modes the keymap applies to (e.g., "t" for terminal mode, "n" for normal mode within the terminal).
-Defaults to "t".
-  - **Actions:** Actions can be functions or strings (e.g., to close the terminal or send keys).
-- **🚀 Auto Terminal Keymaps:** Automatically generate consistent keymaps for all your configured terminals (`:h ai-terminals-configuration`).
-  - **Consistent Patterns:** Creates standardized keymaps following a common pattern for each terminal (toggle, diagnostics, add files, etc.).
-  - **Customizable:** Configure key suffixes, display names, and enable/disable individual terminals.
-  - **Global Control:** Enable or disable the entire feature with a single flag.

 ### 📁 File Management